advayvyas/OptimalRidge/README.md

-# Optimal ridge parameter w/ fixed point algorithm
+# OptimalRidge
-A codebase for an optimized method of finding the ridge regression parameter.
+A codebase for an optimized fixed point method of finding the ridge regression parameter.